gladjohn/hybridSPA/README.md

 ![User Profile](./HybridSPA/Content/Profile.JPG)

 > The sample redeems the Spa Auth Code from the initial token aquisition.
-You will need to sign-out and sign back in to request the SPA Auth Code
+You will need to sign-out and sign back in to request the SPA Auth Code.
 > If you want to add more client side functionallity, please refer to the [MSAL JS Browser Sample for Hybrid SPA](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/HybridSample)

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.